-Competition is not a good, but an evil.
+Can it be that competition is not a good, but an evil?

 This page questions a deep seated presupposition: that competition is good - whether in individual relations, in business, in international relations, in academia or even in sport.
 I seek Biblical principles, because they apply not only for the 'spiritual' life but also in practice in 'secular' life - in all such spheres of Creation.

 (Note: This is not about biological competition, e.g. of species for resources, but about the attitude of competition among humans.)

 I do not see God competing with Adam and Eve for glory.
 Instead, I see God coming down to the Garden of Eden to walk and fellowship with the humans.
 Was there not love there?
 Did not God give humans the dignity of shepherding the rest of Creation, rather than treating humans as mere slaves or robots?